How to File an L&I Claim for Job Injuries in Washington State

 You Have a Choice of Doctors

-- Understand this: the doctor who files your claim if he or she continues to treat you will be your attending physician.
-The attending physician has a lot of say about how much help you are going to get while you are injured.
+• Understand this: if the doctor who files your claim continues to treat you, he or she will be your attending physician.
+The attending physician has a lot to say about how much help you are going to get while you are injured.
 Pick your own doctor carefully.
-Pick the wrong doctor and you will be sorry.
+Pick the wrong doctor, and you will be sorry.

 Be Careful About Some Doctor’s Offices